maciejmikolajczyk/colors/README.md

-# colors
+# Colors
-Guess the color based on the RGB value
+Guess the color based on the RGB value.

+Game made with JavaScript.